 How will I be contacted?

-The vaccination team administrators will call you to book you an appointment, or you will be sent an SMS with details of how to book online.
+The vaccination team administrators will either call you to book you an appointment, or you will be sent an SMS with details of how to book online.

 Have I been forgotten as I havent been contacted yet?

 Unfortunately we are only given a couple of days notice of appointments at the vaccination centres and hence can only give you a couple of days notice to attend an appointment.
 We are diligently working our way through lists which have been made centrally to ensure that no-one can be forgotten.

 Yes, the lists have been made centrally and are created to stratify everyone based on their age and risk factors listed in their GP medical records.

 I think I should be on the shielding list

 If you were shielding in March and have received a letter to shield again during this current lockdown then you will be contacted in group 4 unless you are aged over 75y and then you will be contacted as part of group 3 or 2 (depending on your age).